ScottSedgwick/Light_Of_Xaryxis/docs/helpersheets/Conditions.markdown

 * The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.

-**Stunned - Boss creatures**
+**Stunned - Boss creatures and Player Characters**
-* On each of its turns, the stunned creature can take its action or bonus action, but not both.
+* Instead of being incapacitated, a stunned creature can take its action or bonus action, but not both.
+* If using its action to attack, a stunned creature may make only one attack.
-* The stunned creature’s speed is 0.
+* The stunned creature cannot move.
 * The stunned creature cannot take reactions.
-* The stunned creature can only make a single attack on each of its turns.
 * The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.

 **Surprised**
 * A surprised creature cannot move or take an action on the first turn of combat.